The 3 most common reasons for Hair loss with Women and what you can do to stop the hair loss

 Iron deficiency is also one of the main reasons why pregnant women often suffer from hair loss.
 Both during pregnancy and while breastfeeding, we women have a higher iron requirement, as our growing baby also wants to be provided for.
 An iron deficiency is noticeable, among other things, by a pale complexion, persistent tiredness and low resilience.
 Studies have shown that as many as 60% of women with diffuse hair loss have a significant iron deficiency.

 The first step is to determine the reason for your hair loss.
 If your hair is slowly thinning and lightening from the parting, it is likely that you are suffering from androgenetic alopecia.
 In this case, your hair follicles are hypersensitive to the hormone dihydrotestosterone (DHT) and the only way to prevent this is to reduce the influence of this hormone.

-Circular hair loss, which often comes suddenly and unexpectedly, is usually caused by stress.
-Since this type of hair loss often results in large areas of bald patches that cannot be easily hidden, a quick solution is definitely desired.
-Certainly, the removal of the stress factors is the obvious solution, but we all know that this is not always possible.
-Therefore, it is important to restore the hair roots to optimal nutrition as quickly as possible, so that they can withstand the influence of physical and emotional stress and the hair cycle is maintained.
+Circular hair losshair loss, which often comes suddenly and unexpectedly, is usually stress-related.
+Since this type of hair loss often results in large bald patches that are not so easy to hide, a quick solution is definitely desired here.
+Certainly, eliminating the stressors is the obvious solution, but we all know that this is not always possible.
+Therefore, it is important to provide the hair roots with optimal nutrients again as quickly as possible, so that they can withstand the influence of physical and emotional stress and the hair cycle is maintained.

 Factor Hair Activator

 3 reasons for hair loss - 1 solution